Attorney Presence at Meetings:

 As provided in University Policy 5-106, the University of Utah is an Equal Opportunity Employer, and is fully committed to the principle of nondiscrimination in all employment-related practices and decisions, including, but not limited to, recruitment, hiring, supervision, promotion, compensation, benefits, termination, and all other practices and decisions affecting University employment status, rights, and privileges.

-To raise any questions or concerns about the University's adherence with this policy, please contact the Office of Equal Opportunity and Affirmative Action located in Park Building Room 135 at (801) 581-8365.
+To raise any questions or concerns about the University's adherence with this policy, please contact the Office of Equal Opportunity, Affirmative Action, and Title IX located in Park Building Room 135 at (801) 581-8365.
 (Last reviewed on Dec.
 14, 2011)